eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

    credential offers for new [=Verifiable Credentials=] to [=Holders=] with the `offerReason = reissue` property.
 4. After a defined period, the rotated key's `verificationMethod` will be removed from the [=Credential Issuer=] DID document.
 This period must at least extend to the expiration date of the last issued credential.
-At this point, any existing [=Verifiable Credentials=] with proofs signed by the revoked key will become invalid.
+At this point, any existing [=Verifiable Credentials=] with proofs signed by the old (now rotated) key will become invalid.

 Implementors following this sequence SHOULD set the `expirationDate`/`validUntil` property of issued [=Verifiable Credentials=] to less than the rotation period of the keys used to sign their proofs.
 Rotated keys